-Activity Description Evidence Required Claim in Webinar (writer and presenter) P Development, presentation, and review.
+Activity Description Evidence Required Claim in Webinar (writer and presenter) Development, presentation, and review.
 Certificate or letter from organisation, course coordinator or training director OR learner evaluation feedback (e.g., survey results).
-4.3 Workshop (attendance at, non-interactive) Attendance at a non-interactive workshop.
+4.3 P (and C, A, or E, depending on the activity) Educational activities that support your health and wellbeing, such as emotional intelligence, upskilling for suicide postvention practices within teams.
+See pages 31 and 32 for more information.
+Evidence of enrolment / certificate of completion and a brief reflection on the learning achieved.
+4.8 Workshop (attendance at, non-interactive) Attendance at a non-interactive workshop.
 Evidence of enrolment / Certificate of completion, and a reflection on the learning achieved.
 4.1 Workshop (writer and presenter) Development, presentation, and review.
 Certificate or letter from organisation, course coordinator or training director OR learner evaluation feedback (e.g., survey results).
 4.3 requires 12.5 hours annually